agitter/openadmet-expansionrx-challenge/README.md

-# openadmet-expansionrx-challenge
+# OpenADMET + ExpansionRx Blind Challenge
-OpenADMET + ExpansionRx Blind Challenge
+An AI scientist-based approach to the OpenADMET + ExpansionRx Blind Challenge.